 What about men?

 RRL is one of the best men's store I have ever seen.
-My husband buys most of his clothes at Double RL to both my greatest pleasure (real gentlemen's clothing with a bit of a retro vibe.
+Ben buys most of his clothes at Double RL to both my greatest pleasure (real gentlemen's clothing with a bit of a retro vibe.
 Yum!) and horror (everything is quite expensive).
 Go there for classic double breasted jackets, 20s style suits or American Old West inspired pieces.

 Of course there are so many more places I could talk about and probably will in one of my future posts, however today I have tried to cover my main shopping destinations in Manhattan.
 What's your favorite store in NYC?
 And let me know if you have any questions.
 Please ask them via our Facebook page.